WHY You Must Speak Truth to Power When Painfully Denied a Tourist Visa

 The five item-menu reasons the feds gave for denying his application defied logic and were laughable.

-It’s as if the visa officer had a quota that day for processing and rejecting applications, so they auto-sent a standard rejection letter without reading the file or considering the facts. — I’m sure of this!
+It’s as if the visa officer had a quota for processing and rejecting applications that day, so they auto-sent a standard rejection letter without reading the file or considering the facts. — I’m sure of this!

 Woohoo, boss; Do I get a gold star on my performance review for being an excellent civil servant bot reducing your self-inflicted backlog and rejecting hundreds (or more) humans in one day?